Dedicate Yourself to Excellence in Nursing

 - Motivational Theories

-4 NU 500 LevelApplicated Statistics course focused on analyzing and translating nursing and other relevant research.
+4 PS 543A graduate level course for nursing that is offered asynchronously online.
+Topics include correlational designs, analyzing data in SPSS software, including correlations, regressions, and ANOVAs, and communication of research findings.
 4 Course Description Credits NU 610This course focuses on theories, concepts, and principles from nursing and related disciplines to form a foundation for nursing leadership and administration.
 Theories of change, role, adaptation, need and leadership are investigated in relationship to advanced nursing practice.
 Students focus on healthcare finances, budgets, and providing efficient quality care.
-Students complete a 60-hour practicum, related to their change project, within a faculty approved health care agency or system.
+This course includes a 45-hour practicum.
+Each student must "pass" the practicum to complete the requirements for this course.
 4 NU 612This course explores human behavior at the individual, interpersonal and group levels, examines the effects of organizational structure on behavior in multi-cultural organizations, and studies practices and methods within the organization that promote or hinder a healthy work environment.
 Key concepts include ethical management and leadership, and the history and evolution of management and leadership in the United States.
 4 NU 614This course focuses on leadership theory and the role of advanced practice nurses in leadership/ management, and as a colleague and/or consultant in health care systems.
 An emphasis is placed on transformational leadership and the leaders’ responsibility to create a healthy work environment, develop staff, and ensure safe. quality patient-centered care while complying with regulatory, legal and ethical standards.
+This course includes a 45-hour practicum.
+Each student must "pass" the practicum to complete the requirements for this course.
 4 Course Description Credits NU 630This course provides an introduction to curriculum development in nursing education.
 Core processes of curriculum development, scholarship in curriculum work, organization of curriculum, and ongoing evaluation for continuous improvement are emphasized.
 Examples of nursing curricula are available to students.
 4 NU 632This course focuses on theories of teaching/learning and various approaches to classroom, clinical, and virtual learning.
 Key concepts include culture and diversity in the classroom, learning styles, socializing professional behaviors; strategies for innovation in teaching, action-focused thinking, use of technology and other media.
+This course includes a 45-hour practicum.
+Each student must "pass" the practicum to complete the requirements for this course.
 4 NU 634This course focuses on evaluation of student performance, evaluation of aggregates and evaluation of the nursing program.
 Key concepts include significance of giving and receiving feedback, formative and summative assessments, grading policies, perspectives on program evaluation, frameworks for program evaluation, and standards and processes of program evaluation.
+This course includes a 45-hour practicum.
+Each student must "pass" the practicum to complete the requirements for this course.
 4

 To qualify for admission to the online MSN applicants must have: